mz-zarei/SortingAlgorithms/README.md

 ## Bucket Sort
 As described in "Introduction to Algorithms" (CLRS book) Bucket sort runs in O(n) when input is drawn from a uniform distribution.
 The idea of bucket sort is to divide the interval [0, 1) into n equal-sized buckets, and then distribute the n input numbers into the buckets.
 Since the inputs are uniformly distributed over [0, 1), we don't expect many numbers to fall into each bucket.
 We then simply sort the numbers in each bucket and  go through the buckets in order, listing the elements in each.
 - Time complexity - AVG = O(n)
 - Space complexity = O(nk)

+## Counting Sort
+Counting sort is a sorting algorithm that sorts the elements of an array by counting the number of occurrences of each unique element in the array.
+The count is stored in an auxiliary array and the sorting is done by mapping the count as an index of the auxiliary array.

+- Time complexity = O(n * MAX)
+- Space complexity = O(MAX)

+## Radix Sort
+Radix sort is an integer sorting algorithm that sorts data with integer keys by grouping the keys by individual digits that share the same significant position and value (place value).
+Radix sort uses counting sort as a subroutine to sort an array of numbers.

+- Time complexity = O(n * max_digit_num)
+- Space complexity = O(n + max_digit_num)

 ## Performance comparison
 <img src="https://github.com/mz-zarei/SortingAlgorithms/blob/master/plot.png" alt="comparison" width="500"/>